-Dr Ray Hope
+Dr Raymond Hope

-He received his Bachelor of Mechanical Engineering degree in 1994, with First Class Honours from The University of Queensland, Australia.
+Dr Hope received his Bachelor of Mechanical Engineering degree in 1994, with First Class Honours from The University of Queensland, Australia.
 He completed a Ph.D. degree in the field of Mechanical Engineering in 1998, also from The University of Queensland.
 His postgraduate research examined layered manufacturing of large objects, and in particular techniques to improve speed and accuracy such as five-axis profiling of layer surfaces and adaptive slicing.
 The work was mainly computational, with particular emphasis on developing software to slice computer solid models and produce numerical code to control five axis machines to cut layers from sheet material.

 In February 2014, Atlantis Resources Limited, a company grown from the technology developed by e3k in the years 2000 to 2004, was admitted to trade on the London Stock Exchange.
-The world-patented technology now part-owned by Morgan Stanley, relates to underwater tidal renewable power generation turbines.
+The world-patented technology part-owned by Morgan Stanley, relates to underwater tidal renewable power generation turbines.
 Dr Hope proposed the concept for the turbine that was originally patented, and played a critical role in the development and testing of the initial prototype turbines based on that concept.

-Dr Hope led his talented Engineering team on the development of the medical device named “Agilitas”.
-This device which was wholly developed by e3k over a period of five years andwas launched for commercial sale by Bright Devices Pty Ltd, part of the Gilmore Engineers Group in 2013.
-It is a “smart” visual cueing device designed to assist persons suffering primarily from ‘Freeze of Gait’ associated with Parkinson’s Disease.
+Dr Hope led his talented Engineering team on the development of the Internationally trademarked medical device named “Agilitas”.
+In 2013 this device, which was wholly developed by e3k over a period of five years, was launched for commercial sale by Bright Devices Pty Ltd, part of the Bright Devices Group.
+Agilitas is a “smart” visual cueing device designed to assist persons suffering primarily from ‘Freeze of Gait’ (FOG) associated with Parkinson’s Disease.
 An Australian Patent was awarded in 2012 and a US Patent in 2019.

 In 2010, Gilmore Engineers received an Australian International “Design Award” from Good Design Australia, in the Business and Technology Category, for their contribution to the development of the FLAT hydraulic stabilising mechanism for use on any item with legs, skids or footings.
 Dr Hope was part of the team that developed the intellectual property in the initial design of this product.
 He also redesigned the prototype for cost effective and compact manufacturing processes in plastics.
 The product is now available for sale through outlets worldwide.